 Or let us know if you'd like to be notified when it’s ready:

-The Cable Short Circuit Current Calculation tool helps you calculate the fault current flowing through a cable by taking into account key parameters such as Voltage (V), Single Phase or 3-Phase current, Source fault current (kA), Cable size, Cable length, and Cable impedance.
-By using this tool, you can ensure that the chosen cable can handle fault conditions safely and in compliance with AS/NZS 3008 standards.
+Cable Short Circuit Current Calculation tool helps you calculate the fault current flowing through a cable by taking into account key parameters such as Voltage (V), Single Phase or 3-Phase current, Source fault current (kA), Cable size, Cable length, Cable impedance, and insulation type including PVC cables.
+All calculations are based on AS/NZS 3008 and AS/NZS 3000:2018 standards to ensure compliance.
+Current is measured in the unit of ampere (A), while voltage is measured in volts (V).
+Fault current is typically expressed in amps (A), and apparent power in AC systems is measured in kVA.

 This calculator is for: